mattermost/mattermost-handbook-1/README.md

 All documentation is available under the terms of a [Creative Commons License](http://creativecommons.org/licenses/by-nc-sa/3.0/).

-## Structure
+## WIP: Structure

-Handbook is divided into 6 major sections:
+The handbook is being developed in the following rough structure:

-1. About Mattermost (`/about`) - Core information about Mattermost mission, vision, principles and strategy
+1. About Mattermost (`/about`) - Mission, vision, values, company, history, cadence, mindsets, metrics, definitions
-2. Contributing (`/contributors`) - All the ways to contribute and be elevated and recognized (includes staff contributors)
+2. Contributing (`/contributors`) - contributor categories, criteria and levels: open source contributors, staff (employees + commercial contributors), partners (resellers, SIs, tech partners)
-3. Culture and Standards (`/culture`) - What it's like to contribute
+3. Onboarding (`/onboarding`) - contributor onboarding by category, with emphasis on staff
+3. Cadences (`/cadence`) - High level processes and calendars, framed in MLT cadence for developing strategy, plan, contributors and SOPs
+6. Resources and SOPs (`/sop`) - Resources and Standard Operating Procedures ("SOP") for the company aligned with strategy and plan
 4. Join Us (`/join`) - How to begin your journey of contribution and elevation
-5. Onboarding (`/onboarding`) - How to onboard into our processes and culture
-6. Operations (`/sop`) - Standard Operating Procedures ("SOP") for the company aligned with strategy and plan

 ## Technical Guide